 If either party rejects a non-binding Mandatory Fee Arbitration Act fee award by timely submission of a request for trial de novo, Firm and Client agree that in lieu of a trial de novo, their dispute after the non-binding arbitration shall be resolved by binding arbitration as provided in the previous sections.

-Client and Firm confirm that they have read and understand all of these provisions, and voluntarily agree to the terms set forth therein, including binding arbitration of any further dispute after either party timely rejects a non-binding Mandatory Fee Arbitration Act fee award.
+Client and Firm confirm that they have read and understand all of these provisions, and voluntarily agree to the terms set forth herein, including binding arbitration of any further dispute after either party timely rejects a non-binding Mandatory Fee Arbitration Act fee award.
 In doing so, Client and Firm voluntarily give up important constitutional rights to trial by judge or jury.
 Client has the right to consult with independent counsel about whether it wishes to agree to these terms or to any other term of this agreement before signing it.
 Client agrees that it has had the opportunity to do so, and is voluntarily signing this agreement thereafter.

 All headings contained herein are for reference only and shall not affect the meaning or interpretation of this agreement in any manner.